 Today, the average price for a home in Portland sits at $454,600.
 According to Zillow, prices have only increased 0.6% over the past year.
 However, they are expected to go up by 2.3% over the next 12 months.

 Inventory Still Tight in Portland

 The number of properties for sale in Portland has been tight for a while, and it is expected that such will be the case going forward in 2020.
 New listings are dwindling in Portland, according to the local listing service RMLS.

 Inventory in Portland currently sits at a mere 2.4 months, which is very low when it comes to meeting demand.
 To illustrate how low this number is, a balanced market is considered anything with 5- or 6-months worth of inventory.
 As you can see, 2.4 months’ supply is nowhere near that level.

 Market Needs ‘More Balance Between Supply and Demand’

 So what’s going on here?
-Why are home prices in Portland rising so fast in 2016, and possibly next year?
+Why are home prices in Portland rising in 2020, and possibly next year?
 It’s a supply and demand story, as always.
 There is a high level of housing demand in Portland right now.
 Population growth, economic stability, and low mortgage rates have created a “perfect storm” for home-buying activity.